The Sword in the Stone (novel): Plot of the Once and Future King version

-The Wart is an orphan boy being raised by Sir Ector in the Castle Sauvage surrounded by the Forest of the same name.
+Wart is an orphan boy being raised by Sir Ector in the Castle Sauvage surrounded by the Forest of the same name.
 Alongside Ector's son Kay, Wart is training as a knight, although he can only rise to be Kay's squire because he is of common birth.
 Chasing a tiercel goshawk that Kay had let get away during their falconry practice, Wart gets lost in the Forest Sauvage.
 He is shot at by an unseen bowman, and he encounters King Pellinore who is busy hunting the Questing Beast.
 Eventually, he meets the wizard Merlyn who is living backward in time, and frequently speaks of things that he has seen in the future.

 Wart and Merlyn return to Ector's castle, and the wizard becomes the boys' tutor.
 He pays special attention to Wart.
-Merlyn turns him into a fish, and together they explore the castle's moat.
+Merlyn turns him into a fish, and together they explore the castle's moat (and Wart learns about absolute monarchism).
 In one of their excursions, the boys and Merlyn encounter Little John, who leads them to Robin Hood (referred to as Robin Wood) and Marian.
 Their extended stay with Robin culminates in an encounter with a griffin.
 Kay manages to slay the beast, taking its head as a trophy.
-During the fray, the griffin breaks the Wart's collar bone.
+During the fray, a wyvern breaks Wart's collar bone.

 While Wart is stuck in bed, Merlyn sends a spell through his bedroom keyhole to turn him into an ant.
-Wart crawls into the ant farms in his room and learns that ants think in binary terms of "Done" or "Not Done".
+Wart crawls into the ant farms in his room and learns that ants think in binary terms of "Done" or "Not Done" (an allusion to totalitarian communism).
 After his clavicle heals, Merlyn later changes Wart into a badger, and then a wild goose that flies so high as to not be able to perceive national boundaries, a pacifist message.
 Wart is confused about why he is tasked with keeping watch while the other geese eat.
 He assumes that he is meant to look out for rival geese, but the very notion that geese would eat their own kind is offensive to them.